Matrax/QuickGLSL/README.md

 # Deployment

-You can deploy your application by using the commands given by Qt:

 ## Windows

-Go in the window folder and do the following command: windeployqt . --release --no-translations --no-system-d3d-compiler --no-compiler-runtime --no-quick-import
+- windeployqt . --release --no-translations --no-system-d3d-compiler --no-compiler-runtime --no-quick-import

+# Shaders

+## Predefined uniforms variables

+- uniform float random (give a random number between 0 and 1 to the shader every frame)
+- uniform float smooth_random (give a smooth random number between 0 and 1 using interpolation to the shader every frame)